Koredotcom/docs/docs/xo/quality-management/analyze/conversation-mining.md

 Users can see scored interactions or evaluation information at a glance from Conversation Mining.
 Users can apply filters to focus on specific interactions or with high potential for improvement and save the filters for auditing purposes.
 Interactions visible on the conversation mining screen are limited to the user's assigned queues.

-The Conversation Mining interaction listing option enables users to quickly identify specific interactions of interest, eliminating the need to sift through numerous individual interaction records.
-This provides valuable insights for informed decision-making, enhances operational efficiency, and reduces the time spent on manual reviews through targeted analysis, ultimately improving oversight quality.
-Additionally, users can customize the interaction listing page by adding extra metadata and columns.
+The Conversation Mining interaction listing streamlines identifying specific interactions, saving time on manual reviews and enhancing decision-making and operational efficiency.
+You can customize the page by adding metadata and columns, improving oversight quality.
 <img src="../conversation-mining/images/conversation-mining-interaction-default.png" alt="Interactions" title="Interactions" style="border: 1px solid gray; zoom:80%;">

 The Conversation Mining Interactions has the following key Items:

 * **Agents**: Shows the agent who last participated in the interaction and has terminated this call.
 By hovering over the agents, the users can view the tagged topics and tagged intent.

-  * **Topic Tags**: Each interaction shows all classified topics as tags.
-When topic filters are applied, relevant tags are highlighted in a different color.
-If filters are changed or cleared, highlighted tags are updated accordingly based on the new selections made.
+  * **Topic Tags**: Each interaction displays classified topics as tags.
+Hovering on this tag, shows all the relevant topics mentioned in that conversation.
   <img src="../conversation-mining/images/conversation-interaction-topic-tags.png" alt="Topic Tags" title="Topic Tags" style="border: 1px solid gray; zoom:80%;">

-  * **Intent Tags**: Each interaction shows classified intents as tags.If filters are changed or cleared, the highlighted tags will update based on the new selections.
+  * **Intent Tags**: Each interaction shows classified intents as tags.
+Hovering on the intent tag, shows all the relevant intents mentioned in that conversation.
   <img src="../conversation-mining/images/conversation-mining-interaction-intent-tags.png" alt="Interactions" title="Interactions" style="border: 1px solid gray; zoom:80%;">

 * **Actions**: Allows users to assign the interaction to the desired bookmark for later reference.